I Found a Fossil on the Beach and Wondered

 As living creatures, each circular section was stacked one over the other constructing the animal's entire framework.
-They possessed branching arms that sat atop long single stems.
+They possessed branching arms that sat atop of long single stems.
 They were sessile creatures, in other words, they remained attached to the sea floor.
 Some varieties are known to have towered several meters in length.
 Their loose structure resulted in the living organism's beautifully colored and flower like appearance which granted them the nickname of "Sea Lilies".
 They captured tiny food particles passing by on ocean currents with their feathery network of arms that functioned like traps.
 Crinoids fit into the phylum of Echinoderm, meaning spiny skin, and are cousins of starfish, sea urchins and feather stars.

 Sea lily crinoid's lengthy history began during the Ordovician Period around 500 million years ago, although most fossils are from the Mississipian Period around 345 mya and are preserved in limestone.
 Today there are far fewer species and most lack the long meandering stem common in Paleozoic varieties.

-Another common beach find, bryozoans are often called lace corals because of their delicately threaded appearance, but they are not true corals.
-Instead, they are moss-like animals belonging to the family of Fenestellida for their fan-shaped, mesh appearance.
-They live in tight colonies sculpted by hard, limy, branching structures.
-The colony consists of thousands of individual animals called “zooids”.
-Each individual zooid lives inside its own limy tube called a zooecium.
-The zooecium are the size of sewing needles.
-A single zooid begins the colony.
-A bryozoan colony has been observed growing from a single zooid to 38,000 in just five months.
+Another common beach find are Paleozoic Era "bryozoan" fossils, often called lace corals because of their delicately threaded appearance, but they were not true corals.
+Instead, they were moss-like animals belonging to the family of Fenestellida for their fan-shaped, mesh appearance.
+They lived in tight colonies sculpted by hard, limy, branching structures.
+The colony consisted of thousands of individual animals called “zooids”.
+Each individual zooid lived inside its own limy tube called a zooecium.
+The zooecium were the size of sewing needles.
+A single zooid began the colony.
+A modern day bryozoan colony has been observed growing from a single zooid to 38,000 in just five months.
 Each additional zooid is a clone of the very first one.